aeP6na/shell_gpt/README.md

 sgptr --install-integration
 # Restart your terminal to apply changes.
 ```
 This will add few lines to your `.bashrc` or `.zshrc` file.
 After that, you can use `Ctrl+i` (by default) to invoke sgptr.
 When you press `Ctrl+i` it will replace you current input line (buffer) with suggested command.
 You can then edit it and press `Enter` to execute.
+You can also use `Ctrl+t` to restore your last natural language description, if you want to modify it.

 ### Runtime configuration file
 You can setup some parameters in runtime configuration file `~/.config/shell_gptr/.sgptrc`: